 - Identify and protect data based on a continual assessment of risk

-The four components of IAM are:
+The four pillars of our IAM solutions:

 Security and Risk Reduction